Employment Basics

 What am I Entitled to as an Employee?

-According to law, as an employee you are entitled to 4 weeks of annual leave during which you are paid your contractual wage (after having worked for 60 days).
+By law, as an employee you are entitled to 4 weeks of annual leave during which you are paid your contractual wage (after having worked for 60 days).

 Employees’ Health and Social Insurance

-Agreements outside Employment
+Agreements outside Standard Employment

 Agreement to complete a job (a widely used Czech abbreviation is DPP)